den-materials/ng-firebase/readme.md

 Setting up the config object can be a little difficult.
 You can look at [this documentation](https://firebase.google.com/docs/web/setup) to make it a little easier.

+Once we **finish Step 6**, we can use `$firebaseObject` or `$firebaseArray` in a controller to help us manage working with firebase objects or collections in Angular.

+### Self Challenges

 The final step uses FB auth, but we don't have that set up yet.
 Let's [enable anonymous authentication](https://firebase.google.com/docs/auth/web/anonymous-auth).

-Now we can use `$firebaseObject` or `$firebaseArray` in a controller to help us manage working with firebase objects or collections in Angular.

-### Self Challenges

 If you are finished, have a look at the next steps in the [AngularFire guide](https://github.com/firebase/angularfire/blob/master/docs/guide/README.md).